MrTin/bigbank-client/README.md

 ```

 ## Usage
-Endpoint requests will return a `Bigbank::Client::Result` or a child of this
+Endpoint requests will return a `BigbankClient::Client::Result` or a child of this
-class e.g. `Bigbank::Client::ApplicationResult` which you can then work with as
+class e.g. `BigbankClient::Client::ApplicationResult` which you can then work with as
 if it was an Enumerable.

 Any method that you call and is not defined on the result class will be